 To meet current regulations we can fit a stainless steel twin wall insulated chimney system.
 This is a system typically used when installing a solid fuel appliance.
 The rigid sectional liners are fixed together throughout the height of the chimney or just past any wood beams in the lounge to pass distance to combustibles then adapted to insulated flexi liner to make it easier to pass through bends and will produce a cheaper quote.
 A closure plate is installed within the recess but must include a inspection hatch.
 This is to make sure all joints of the system can be inspected throughout the chimney with a CCTV camera over time.

-We can install a hetas approved 904L top grade 30 yr top grade stainless steel flexible liner, wrapped in an insulating blanket.
+We can install a Hetas approved 904L top grade 30 yr top grade stainless steel flexible liner, wrapped in an insulating blanket.
 Again, this is a system typically used when installing a solid fuel appliance.
-This is more commonly done as it is much less disruptive to the property then pumice isokern system as this can be up to triple the price and sometimes lead to removing brick work to fit bends and back fill with insulation.
+This is more commonly done as it is much less disruptive to the property than a pumice isokern system as this can be up to triple the price and sometimes lead to removing brick work to fit bends and back fill with insulation.
 We can provide free estimates and advice on this. call us now on 07521647885

 The current Hetas regulations require that the top of the chimney pot should be 1.8 metres above the thatch ridge.
 This often means extending the existing chimney in either new brickwork, installing a taller chimney pot, or a combination of the two.